phloxic/videojs-sprite-thumbnails/README.md

 # videojs-sprite-thumbnails

-Plugin to display thumbnails from a sprite image when hovering over the progress bar.
+Plugin to display thumbnails when hovering over the progress bar.

 ## Compatibility